 Group

 2024 2023

 £m £m

-Corporate interest restrictions 24.5 24.5
+Corporate interest restrictions 77.5 67.9

-New legislation was introduced from April 2017, restricting the amount of interest that a company can offset against its tax liabilities in any year.
+New legislation was introduced from April 2017, restricting the amount of interest that a group can offset against its tax liabilities in any year.
 Any amounts restricted are available to carry forward against future tax liabilities, so long as the company has the capacity to do so.
-We believe it is uncertain that we will have the capacity to utilise this disallowed interest and therefore we have not recognised a deferred tax asset in respect of these restrictions.
+The Directors believe it is uncertain that the Group will have the capacity to utilise this disallowed interest, and therefore the Group has not recognised a deferred tax asset in respect of these restrictions.